dlejay/unschooling-friendly-countries/README.md

 or a self-governing territory with permanent population not part of a sovereign state, in which:

 1. Homeschooling is a legal form of schooling ;
-2. It requires no prior authorisation ;
+2. It can be started immediately ;
 3. It can be curriculum-free.

 ## List of countries